 App Distribution integrates with Google Play’s internal app sharing service to process the AABs you upload and serve APKs that are optimized for your testers' device configurations.
-When you distribute AABs, you can:
+Distributing AABs lets you do the following:

 Before you begin

-The app you upload to Google Play and Firebase must share the same package name.
+The app in Google Play and the Firebase Android app are both registered using the same package name.

 Step 1.
 Build your app

 When you're ready to distribute a pre-release version of your app to testers, build your AAB (visit the Android Studio documentation for instructions).

 To distribute your app to testers, upload your app's file using the Firebase CLI:

 - Install or update to the latest version of the Firebase CLI (we recommend downloading the standalone binary for the CLI specific to your OS).
 Make sure to sign in and test that you can access your projects.

 - In the App Distribution page of the Firebase console, select the app you want to distribute, then click Get started.